-Many testing activities, such as usage-based statistical testing (also known as readability testing), require the generation of synthetic testing data that can be used to build confidence in the reliability of the system under test.
-In particular, such data has to be structurally and logically well-formed, not to be discarded by the early sanity checks of the system under test.
-Further, the data should exhibit as much as possible the actual or anticipated system usage to help mimic how the system would behave under realistic circumstances.
+Many testing activities, such as usage-based statistical testing, require the generation of synthetic testing data that can be used to build confidence in the reliability of the system under test.
 Generating such data is not a trivial task as the underlying data schemas are usually large, complex, and subject to numerous domain-related logical constraints.
-The ultimate goal of the SDG (Synthetic Data Generator) tool is to automatically generate such synthetic data.
+The ultimate goal of the SDG tool is to automatically generate such synthetic data.

 Eclipse IDE (Mars or higher) [link].

 Java Development Kit (JDK) 1.8.0 (or higher) [link].